ipsusu/ffxivstore-dark/README.md

 This does not theme the payment process as this redirects to the Square Enix site.

 If you would like to theme these, add "https://secure.square-enix.com/account/app/svc/top?request=paysyslogin" as an 'Applies to URLs starting with' section.
 Though, this does not theme the card detail entering page.

+I have not tested the 'Gift a Friend' option, so this is potentially unthemed if there are any unique elements for that function.